-We extend the model in several directions in the online appendix.22 A first extension endogenizes the real option to invest in vaccine research so that the speed of progress is an equilibrium outcome.
-Although we do not attempt to estimate a production function for pharmaceutical R&D, it is clear a priori that the more powerful the available technology the smaller the welfare cost of a pandemic.
+A first extension endogenizes the real option to invest in vaccine research so that the speed of progress is an equilibrium outcome.
+Although we do not attempt to estimate a production function for pharmaceutical research and development (R&D), it is clear a priori that the more powerful the available technology the smaller the welfare cost of a pandemic.
 Nonetheless, we show that, given the observed market response to vaccine progress, and the observed expected duration of the pandemic, our welfare calculation would not be significantly altered under this version of the model.